Matthew 5 – The Sermon on the Mount

 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I tell you not to resist an evil person.
 But whoever slaps you on your right cheek, turn the other to him also.
 If anyone wants to sue you and take away your tunic, let him have your cloak also.
 And whoever compels you to go one mile, go with him two.
 Give to him who asks you, and from him who wants to borrow from you do not turn away.”

 a.
 You have heard that it was said, “An eye for an eye and a tooth for a tooth”: The Mosaic law did teach an eye for an eye and a tooth for a tooth (Exodus 21:24).
 But over time religious teachers moved this command out of its proper sphere (a principle limiting retribution for the civil government) and put it in the wrong sphere (as an obligation in personal relationships).

 b.
 But whoever slaps you on your right cheek, turn the other to him also: Here, Jesus presents the fullness of the eye for an eye law, and how its idea of limiting revenge extends into the principle of accepting certain evils against one’s self.

 i.
 When a person insults us (slaps you on the right cheek), we want to give them back what they gave to us, plus more.
-Jesus said we should patiently bear such insults and offences, and not resist an evil person who insults us this way.
+Jesus said we should patiently bear such insults and offenses, and not resist an evil person who insults us this way.
 Instead, we trust God to defend us.
 France points out that ancient Jewish writings say that striking someone with the back of the hand – a severe insult – was punishable by a very heavy fine, according to Mishnah BK 8:6.

 ii.
 It is wrong to think Jesus means evil should never be resisted.
 Jesus demonstrated with His life that evil should and must be resisted, such as when He turned tables in the temple.